camchambers/linked-list/README.md

 # Linked List
-> This project provides a c# implementation of a [singly linked list](https://en.wikipedia.org/wiki/Linked_list).
+> A simple C# implementation of a [singly linked list](https://en.wikipedia.org/wiki/Linked_list).

 A linked list is a data structure that represents a sequence of nodes, where each node in the list points to the next node.
 A benefit of a linked list is that items can be added and removed from the beggining of the list in constant time (which can be useful for specific applications).
 However, a linked list does not provide constant time access to a particiular item (index) within the list, like an array does.

 ## TO DO